 The MSM population in Delhi that is primarily active on virtual platforms seems to have very low awareness about organizations working on HIV.
 Exposure to current TI programs is quite low among these groups and this signals a clear program gap that must be bridged.

 The findings from this size estimation and the new size estimates can be used to improve planning and target-setting for KP interventions, and more importantly, help to ensure effective service coverage to all MSMs operating through virtual platforms.
 This virtual mapping can become the foundation for an exhaustive virtual intervention to strengthen outreach to MSMs in Delhi NCT through the DSACS program under National AIDS Control Program.
 It is quite clear that TI programs must redesign their approach in order to include the large numbers of MSMs who are not within the ambit of the current, physical intervention.

 3Panthi is the masculine insertive male partner or anyone who is masculine and seems to be a potential sexual (insertive) partner.
 Double Decker is the male who both insert and receive during penetrative sexual encounters (anal or oral sex).
 Targeted Interventions under NACP III: Operational Guidelines

-IHAT, in collaboration with DSACS, conducted a ‘Virtual Mapping’ exercise to generate estimates of the population size of Men who have Sex with Men (MSMs) active on virtual platforms in Delhi.
-This process document provides a detailed methodology on estimating the size of MSMs active on virtual platforms.
-Virtual Mapping can become the foundation to develop a comprehensive HIV intervention encompassing the population on virtual platforms.
+IHAT, in collaboration with DSACS conducted a ‘Virtual Mapping’ exercise to generate estimates of the population size of Men who have Sex with Men (MSMs) active on virtual platforms in Delhi.
+This document provides a detailed methodology on estimating the size of MSMs active on virtual platforms.
+Virtual Mapping can become a critical step to develop a comprehensive HIV intervention to reach and provide access to MSMs on virtual platforms.